 New faculty join School of Engineering

-This fall, six new full-time faculty members will join Tufts School of Engineering, and two more will arrive on campus in 2018.
+This fall, seven new full-time faculty members will join Tufts School of Engineering, and two more will arrive on campus in 2018.
 With research interests that range from cybersecurity to the tumor microenvironment, the new faculty members bring cutting-edge techniques and student-centered instruction to Tufts.

 Jonathan Lamontagne, Assistant Professor in Civil and Environmental Engineering